tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/Activities/01-Stu_FinTech_Domains/README.md

 # Investigate FinTech Domains

-You've just learned what the major domains and trends in fintech are, and now it's your turn to begin investigating and discussing some of the areas we've just covered.
+You've just learned what the major domains and trends in FinTech are, and now it's your turn to begin investigating and discussing some of the areas we've just covered.

 ## Instructions

-Look into the the following questions:
+Formulate groups of `3-4` individuals and research the following questions:

   * What areas are you most interested in, and why?